Lorna’s yoga classes

 Q: Do I need any special equipment?

-A: No. All you really need to get hold of is a yoga mat if you’re planning to practice regularly.
-But Lorna will lend you one initially (please ask in advance!)
+A: No. All you need is a yoga mat if you’re planning to practice regularly.
+Lorna will lend you one initially (please ask in advance!)
 Mats can be bought cheaply online and at some supermarkets.
 Blocks and straps can be useful for some people, but Lorna will lend you some, or advise you to buy your own if necessary.

 Q: I’m pregnant, can I come to Lorna’s classes?